alchemyplatform/aa-sdk/site/using-smart-accounts/transfer-ownership/light-account.md

 // this will return the signer of the smart account you want to transfer ownerhip to const newOwner = LocalAccountSigner.mnemonicToAccountSigner(NEW_OWNER_MNEMONIC);
+const accountAddress = lightAccountClient.getAddress();

 // [!code focus:99]
 const hash = lightAccountClient.transferOwnership({
   newOwner,
   waitForTxn: true,
 });
+// after transaction is mined on the network,
+// create a new light account client for the transferred Light Account const transferredClient = await createLightAccountClient({
+  transport: custom(smartAccountClient),
+  chain: smartAccountClient.chain,
+  signer: newOwner,
+  accountAddress, // NOTE: you MUST to specify the original smart account address to connect using the new owner/signer });
 ```